Helsingin Jalkapalloklubi: 2024–2025: Korkeakunnas returns

+Nuutinen as interim

+HJK started their European campaign poorly by losing 4–0 away against Faroese club NSÍ Runavík in the first leg game of the 2025–26 UECL qualifiers.
+However, they managed to advance to the second round, thanks to a 5–0 comeback win at home.
+Next round they were knocked out by Bulgarian Arda Kardzhali on penalties.
+In late-September, HJK won the 2025 Finnish Cup title by 1–0 win over KuPS, which was the club's first cup title since 2020.
+They finished the 2025 season in disappointing 5th place, having not won a single game in Veikkausliiga championship group in over two years.

 Crest and colours

 Badge

 In 1910, HJK arranged competition to find a crest for club, but the club board wasn't happy with the proposals.
 The crest was finally designed by Osmo Korvenkontio in 1913, it has only gone through minor changes during history.

 Colours

 First kit of HJK was plain white shirt, black shorts and black socks with few white horizontal stripes on top.
 In 1909 HJK introduced its trademark blue and white striped shirt.
 Blue and white colours were homage to fennoman movement.
 Black trunks still remained for decades.
 Shirt was changed to unicolour blue for season 1973 due to pressure from sponsors.
 In attempt to professionalize hockey department club had fallen in to financial despair and sponsors demanded more visibility for their logos.
 Clubs financial situation had improved by 1986 and due fans demands shirt was changed back to striped by the end of the year and has remained so ever since.